 Training Tomorrow's Scientists

-Investing in the next generation of stem cell scientists creates a trained workforce for California, ensures that the state has young scientists ready to continue the search for cures.
-Altogether, we've helped thousands of young people pursue their dream—a dream which would otherwise not have come true—as well as supporting dozens up and coming faculty members as they establish their careers in California.
+Investing in the next generation of stem cell scientists creates a trained workforce for California and ensures that the state has young scientists ready to continue the search for cures.
+Altogether, we've helped thousands of young people pursue their dream—a dream which would otherwise not have come true—as well as supported dozens of young faculty members as they establish their careers in California.

-Precious few people will go on to become scientists and doctors, but everybody--including future teachers, lawyers or police—should have a chance to understand a field of science that is changing the course of medicine.
+Not every student will go on to become a scientist or a doctor, but they all should have a chance to understand a field of science that is changing the course of medicine and human health.
 This is why we created a stem cell curriculum for high school classes.
-Now teachers in California and across the country have resources and hands-on activities to teach their students the fundamentals of regenerative medicine, a field that stands to be responsible for the therapies those students and their descendants may receive in the future.
+Now teachers in California and across the country have resources and hands-on activities to teach their students the fundamentals of regenerative medicine, a field that will hopefully offer treatments for those students and their descendants in the future.

 And with our SPARK Awards (formerly Creativity Awards), high school students interested in a career in science can get a head start on their dream.
-We support high school students throughout California in stem cell research summer internships.
-Last year, we asked those students to show us the value of their experiences in blogs, videos and images.
+We support high school students throughout California in stem cell research summer internships in research labs at prominent California institutions.
+In past years, we have asked those students to show us the value of their experiences in blogs, videos and images.

 You can see their enthusiasm in action on our Through their Lens series.